Czirion/Zamia-bacterial-BGCs/README.md

 scp <serveradress>/zamia-dic2020/TAXONOMY_MAGS/*bracken_kraken.report ./taxonomia_mags/
 ~~~

-In `taxonomia_mags/` use `kraken-biom` to make the `.biom` file that we need to visualize the taxonomy with Phyloseq in R. And move the resulting file to a folder named `phyloseq` inside `taxonomia_mags/`
+In `taxonomia_mags/` use `kraken-biom` to make the `.biom` file that we need to visualize the taxonomy with Phyloseq in R. And move the resulting file to a folder named `phyloseq` inside `taxonomia_mags/`.
+The list of `bracken_kraken.report` only contains the selected MAGs with high quality.
 ~~~shell
 kraken-biom <listOfMAGsKrakenBrackenReports> --fmt json -o Zf_mags.biom